sreuland/go/services/regulated-assets-approval-server/README.md

 Flags:
-      --asset-code string              The code of the regulated asset (ASSET_CODE) --base-url string                The base url address to this server (BASE_URL) --horizon-url string             Horizon URL used for looking up account details (HORIZON_URL) (default "https://horizon-testnet.stellar.org/")
+      --asset-code string              The code of the regulated asset (ASSET_CODE) --base-url string                The base url to the server where the asset home domain should be.
+For instance, "http://test.example.com/" if your desired asset home domain is "test.example.com".
+(BASE_URL)
+      --horizon-url string             Horizon URL used for looking up account details (HORIZON_URL) (default "https://horizon-testnet.stellar.org/")
       --issuer-account-secret string   Secret key of the issuer account.
 (ISSUER_ACCOUNT_SECRET) --network-passphrase string      Network passphrase of the Stellar network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")